Michael Jackson (television executive): Two Cities Television Ltd

-In 2018, Jackson Executive Produced his first drama series – Patrick Melrose, starring Benedict Cumberbatch (Sky Atlantic/Showtime, 2018, 5x1hr).
-The series was nominated for four Emmy awards including Best Drama Series and won four BAFTA's including Best mini-series.
-Patrick Melrose was produced by Two Cities TV, Sunnymarch, Rachael Horotvitz’ company West Fourth Films, and Little Island.
+In 2018, Jackson was executive producer on his first drama series – Patrick Melrose, starring Benedict Cumberbatch (Sky Atlantic/Showtime, 2018, 5x1hr).
+The series was nominated for four Emmy awards including Best Drama Series and won four BAFTAs including Best Mini-series.
+Patrick Melrose was produced by Two Cities TV, Sunnymarch, Rachael Horovitz' company West Fourth Films, and Little Island.

 Two Cities TV was founded in 2018 by Jackson, Stephen Wright and Alex Graham with funding from BBC Studios, based in Belfast, London, and New York.
-In 2020, Scottish Television became Two Cities’ backer and Graham left the company.
-Also in 2020, Two Cities was commissioned by BBC One to make the Belfast based police drama Blue Lights.
+In 2020, Scottish Television became Two Cities' backer and Graham left the company.
+Also in 2020, Two Cities was commissioned by BBC One to make the Belfast-based police drama Blue Lights.

 Jackson is a Fellow of the Royal Television Society (1997) and holds an Honorary DLitt from the University of Westminster (1995).